wistia/wistia-open-docs/_posts/upload-video.md

 Once your video is uploaded, [it's time to customize]({{ '/customizing-your-video' | post_url }}).

+## Simple Uploader

+If you are having trouble with uploads completing, try our Simple Uploader instead!
+(Heads up, this upload process doesn't show a progress bar.)
+The Simple Uploader can be accessed by opening the Project page help bubble, as seen in the image below.

+{% post_image hashed_id: 'e323c42f49b45ab302c9791900fbcf429ebb298b', class: 'center'%}

 **If something seems fishy, you can always check out our <a href="http://status.wistia.com/">Status Page</a> for more information about what might be going on.
 Still no luck?
 [Contact us](http://wistia.com/support/contact).
 We'd be more than happy to help you out!**